dashpay/dash-wallet/wallet/README.md

 ### SETTING UP FOR DEVELOPMENT

 You should be able to import the project into Android Studio, as it uses Gradle for building.
+* Set the build variant on the wallet module to the required flavor (mobileDebug for mobile devnet)
+* From Tools | SDK Manager, select Android SDK Build Tools version 28 and NDK (side by side) version 16 or above

 ### TRANSLATIONS